 Women’s football has made great strides in recent years.
 Attendances at the women’s FA Cup final continue to set new records.
-One survey suggested that one-third of adults are interested in the women’s game and 69% of those believe it deserves the same profile as men’s football.
+One survey suggested that one-third of adults are interested in the women’s game and 69 per cent of those believe it deserves the same profile as men’s football.

 However, the coronavirus pandemic has left the game in a precarious position.
 Although the suspension of elite football in England was initially applied evenly to both men’s and women’s competitions, there will be deeper and more far-reaching consequences for the women’s game.